The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: One Color

-\begin{proof} It suffices to prove the lemma for the case that $G$ is a graph with a maximum edge set that satisfies Assumption \ref{ass:wl-2sep}.
-Indeed, if $G$ is a cycle, then $G$ has $n$ edges, and the lemma trivially holds for every graph with less edges, since every connected regular graph has at least $n$ edges.
+\begin{proof} Note that every graph that satisfies Assumption \ref{ass:wl-2sep} has at least $n$ edges because the graph must be regular and connected.
+We first argue that it suffices to prove the lemma for the case that $G$ is a graph with a maximum edge set that satisfies Assumption \ref{ass:wl-2sep}.
+Indeed, if it holds for such a graph $G$, then $G$ has $n$ edges, so every graph that satisfies Assumption~\ref{ass:wl-2sep} with an edge set that is not maximal with respect to inclusion would have to have less than $n$ edges.
+However, there are no such graphs.
+So in the following, we assume that the edge set of $G$ is maximal with respect to inclusion.

 Let $d \coloneqq \dist(w_1,w_2)$.
 By Lemmas \ref{la:as-dist-1} and \ref{la:as-dist-2}, we can assume that $d \geq 3$.
-Let $C$ be the vertex set of a connected component of $G - w_1w_2$ of size $|C| \leq \frac{n-2}{2}$.
+Let $C$ be the vertex set of a connected component of $G - \{w_1,w_2\}$ of size $|C| \leq \frac{n-2}{2}$.
 Also let $C' \coloneqq V(G) \setminus (C \cup \{w_1,w_2\})$.
 For $i,j \geq 1$, let

 By Lemma \ref{la:as-small-side-distances}, we conclude that $C_{i,j} = \emptyset$ unless $i,j \leq d$.
-Furthermore, by the definition of $d$, we have that $C_{i,j} = \emptyset$ unless $i+j \geq d$.
+Furthermore, by the definition of~$d$, we have that $C_{i,j} = \emptyset$ unless $i+j \geq d$.
 This situation is also visualized in Figure \ref{fig:distance-pyramid-app}.

+In the following, the strategy is to prove that $C_{i,j} = \emptyset$ whenever $i+j > d$.
+We first show that there cannot be any vertex in $C$ of distance at least $d-1$ both to $w_1$ and $w_2$ (see Claim \ref{cl:c-d-d}).
+For the remaining sets $C_{i,j}$, we exploit the edge maximality of $G$ to reduce the complexity of vertex connections in $C$ (see Claims \ref{cl:unique-shortest-path-app} and \ref{cl:shortest-path-detour-app}).
+For example, we argue that shortest paths between vertices of distance strictly less than $d$ are unique.
+This severely restricts possible connections between the sets $C_{i,j}$ and eventually allows us to argue that we can assume $C_{i,j} = \emptyset$ whenever $i+j > d$ (using Claims \ref{cl:two-neighbors} and \ref{cl:tool-claim}).
+Finally, we argue that $|C_{i,j}| = 1$ whenever $i+j = d$, again relying on the fact that certain shortest paths are unique (see the application of Claim \ref{cl:matching-graph}).